thomscoder/orchestra/README.md

 - Click "Get screen".
 - Done

-# Requirements to run it locally
+# Requirements to run the local server

 Requirements to run the local server and share the screen

 - Mkcert
 - On Windows requires windows-build-tools and Visual Studio (2013 or higher)

-- Python (not necessarily but good to have it)
+# How to contribute

+Open a new branch describing the feature, styling or the bug fix (e.g. feature/audio-sharing) and have fun!

 # Current features